jzipkin1812/Gravity_Switch/README.md

 * The title screen and level select page are fully functional.
 However, the "!" levels have not been added yet.
 They are intended to be challenge levels; these will be significantly harder than the main game and optional.
 * There is still no save file, so everything is unlocked right at the start.
 * All mechanics and objects from the original 2018 game are implemented.
-## Version 1.1 (10/2025):
-* Preliminary installation script added to package Gravity Switch into a playable windows or Mac application.
-* SFX added.
-* Asset loading refactored.
 ## Plans for Future Versions
-* Finish challenge level for world E.
+* Finish challenge level for world F.
 * Fix the editor pointer bug mentioned above.
 * Lock levels until you finish the previous ones.
-* Add an ending screen after F-10.
 * Allow different multipliers for resizers.
+* Distribute the game publicly.